W-Mirshod/Aiogram/README.md

-# Aiogram OpenAI Telegram Bot
+# Aiogram Gemini Telegram Bot

 ## Features
 - User registration and language selection (English, Russian, Uzbek)
-- Topic prompt and OpenAI API integration for answers
+- Topic prompt and Google Gemini API integration for answers
-- 3 queries per user per day (daily limit)
+- 3 queries per user per minute (rate limit)
 - All queries and answers saved in SQLite database
 - Shows other users and their queries on /start
 - Docker and Docker Compose support